Make a freedom of information request

 FOI requests must be in writing.
 You can contact us by email: email@example.com

 - the name of the person requesting the information

-- a description of the information required
+- a clear description of the information required

 Your request does not have to mention the legislation, and you do not have to tell us why you want the information, but the more details you can give, the more effective we can be in providing the information you require.

 We will acknowledge your request usually within 5 working days.
-We will then assess the request and estimate the amount of work involved in answering it.

 The legislation limits the amount of time that an authority has to spend meeting a request to 18 actual working hours.
 This is plenty of time to deal with most requests but if a request requires the collection and copying of a very large amount of information that is spread across departments, it may take more than 18 hours to provide the information.